slatedocs/slate/source/includes/v4/_museums.md

 ### Response

-The json response contains a museum block with information for that museum.
+The JSON response contains a museum block with information for that museum.
 The information is the same as that of the museums list response, but with the addition of a location block.

 - location, contains information about the location of the museum.
 - content, contains key/value pairs of custom defined attributes, e.g. the following: